project-meltdown/md-repo-spec/SPEC.md

 ### The development branch

-The `dev` branch is for development, developers can push to this branch and this branch contains configurations for code editors and tools like `clang-format`
+The `dev` branch is for development.
+Developers can push to this branch, and this branch contains configurations for code editors and tools like `clang-format`

 ### The version branches

-Each version can have a version branch for each version that must start with `ver/` and then the formatted version number
+Each version can have a version branch for each version that must start with `ver/` and then the formatted version number.

 ### The feature branches

-If the `dev` branch is not enough you may add `feat/` branches for extra work, they are just copies of the `dev` branch
+If the `dev` branch is not enough, you may add `feat/` branches for extra work; they are just copies of the `dev` branch.

 ## DEPS.md